heutelbeck/sapl-policy-engine/sapl-documentation/2_7_Expressions.md

 The `has` operator checks whether an object contains a key or keys.

 1. `exp1 has exp2` evaluates to `true` if the object `exp1` contains the string key `exp2`.
 Non-object left-hand sides (arrays, strings, numbers, booleans, null, undefined) return `false`.
-The right-hand side must be a string; non-string values produce an error.
+The right-hand side must be a string.
+Non-string values produce an error.
 If either side is `undefined`, the result is `false`.

 2. `exp1 has any exp2` evaluates to `true` if the object `exp1` contains at least one key from the string array `exp2`.
 Returns `false` for an empty array.